jwatson-CO-edu/ASPIRE/900_extra/DEV_PLAN.md

     - Multiple robots
     - Lazy, hierarchical planning at increasing granularity, planned in parallel
     - Assign entire dynamic regions of space their own planning process and/or robot
+* `{?}` Idea: Allow disjoint scene graphs
+    - As a temporary solution to the Kidnapped Robot Problem.
+Can be merged later through exploration?
+    - To allow the solver to work on multiple problems?

+# Future Work (EXTREME DANGER: CAREER THREATS)
+* How to integrate Configuration Space representations?
 * `{?}` Idea: Learn probabilistic relationships between classes of objects so that we can begin searching for missing items based on scene information that we are confident in
 * `{?}` Idea: Pair semantic regions with (likely) optimizers for "good" sampling in that region, e.g. Driving thru sandy terrain region should MP with kinodynamic RRT by default
 * `{?}` Idea: Suggest grasp planners for object types